 - Non-Governmental Organizations (NGOs).

 - The Diplomatic Community.

 - Individuals with Interest in Gender, Peace and Security Studies.

-The Course will be organized in three modular sessions as follows:
+- Regular option: The course will be organized in modular daytime sessions on weekdays.